emildekeyser/distributed-applications/exercises/03-processes/01-concurrency/assignment.md

 spawn( fn -> IO.puts("I pass the butter") end )
 ```

-This creates a new process whose [only purpose](https://youtu.be/X7HmltUWXgs?t=53) is to print "I pass the butter."
+This creates a new process whose [only purpose in life](https://youtu.be/X7HmltUWXgs?t=53) is to print "I pass the butter."

 Add code that spawns two processes:

 * One process must print "foo" 10&times;.
 * One process must print "bar" 10&times;.

+When the "main process" ends, all other processes go down with it.
+To counteract this,
-At the end, add `:timer.sleep(1000)` to make sure the two spawned processes get sufficient time
+add `:timer.sleep(1000)` at the end of the script to make sure the two spawned processes get sufficient time
 to do their thing.

 Run the code multiple times.
-You should be able a change in the order in which `foo` and `bar` get printed.
+You should be able to observe a change in the order in which `foo` and `bar` get printed.
 This is due that no guarantees are given as to when each process gets to runs.